 Ansel Adams: The Role of the Artist in the Environmental Movement

-Reprinted courtesy of the Wilderness Society from The Living Wilderness, March 1980
+March 1980 / by ROBERT TURNAGE Reprinted courtesy of the Wilderness Society from The Living Wilderness

 In the history of American conservation, few have worked as long and as effectively to preserve wilderness and to articulate the “wilderness idea” as Ansel Adams.
 Entering his seventh decade of active involvement, he remains as much a crusader.
 Wilderness has always been for Adams “a mystique: a valid, intangible, non-materialistic experience.”
 Through his photographs he has touched countless people with a sense of that mystique and a realization of the importance of preserving the last remaining wilderness lands.
 This inspirational legacy of Adams ‘ art constitutes his major significance as an environmentalist.
 In addition, he has been an important activist in the work of several conservation groups and has personally lobbied congressmen, cabinet officers and Presidents on behalf of wilderness values.